michaelchang106/nbaDatabaseMongoRedis/README.md

 - type "npm start" and hit enter
   - mongoDB data should be restored using "mongorestore", if failed, type "mongorestore" manually in terminal
 - Michael's 5-6 mongo queries will run into the terminal. can read results in terminal and browse code located [in the databse folder](./database/nbaDBMongoQueries.js)
-  - queries should run automtically, if not type "npm "
+  - queries should run automatically, if not type "npm michaelQueries, can type manually if you want to see the output again"
 - Daniel's 5-6 mongo queries will run into the terminal. can read results in terminal and browse code located [in the databse folder](./database/dbQuery.js)
+  - queries should run automatically, if not type "npm danielQueries, can type manually if you want to see the output again"
 - navigate to "http://localhost:3000/" in your preferred browser
 - use our developed interface to perform CRUD operations on the Employees -> Players & Coaches, and Games Tables